 Student Activities and Engagement (SAE) is the place to go if you want to get involved on campus.
-SAE houses more than 120 different organizations that create events on campus - from weekly bingo in the Underground to major concerts in the Anderson Center.
-Class Council, GIANT Productions, the Student Government Association, and University Programming Council are just a few programming organizations that ensure there is always something fun to do on campus!
-Enjoy culture?
-Join one of the many cultural groups at UMW such as the African Student Union, the Jewish Student Association, and People for the Rights of Individuals of Sexual Minorities.
+More than 140 different organizations create events - from weekly bingo to major concerts.
 Want to apply some of those things you learn in the classroom?
 Join one of our multiple academic-based clubs.
-You can find all of this and more at students.umw.edu/studentactivities.
+You can find information about all of this and more at students.umw.edu/studentactivities.

-Love doing community service?
+Love community service?

-The Community Outreach and Resources office, better known as COAR, organizes service opportunities for students throughout the year.
-COAR is a branch of the Center for Honor, Leadership, and Service.
-COAR runs an average of 20 weekly ongoing programs that include tutoring and mentoring children and teens, building with Habitat for Humanity, working with the elderly and animals and working on environmental projects like tree plantings and stream restorations.
-In addition, COAR sponsors a variety of on campus service programs for the community such as a campus trick-or-treat in the fall and an egg hunt in the spring.
-Whether you want to volunteer on your own, or with a friend, club, hall, or team, COAR is a great place to start!
+The Community Outreach and Resources office, (COAR), organizes service opportunities for students.
+COAR is part of the Center for Honor, Leadership, and Service, and has nearly 20 weekly ongoing programs that include tutoring and mentoring children and teens, building with Habitat for Humanity, spending time with the elderly and animals, and working on environmental projects.
+In addition, COAR sponsors on-campus service programs for the community such as a trick-or-treat in the fall and an egg hunt in the spring.
+Whether volunteering on your own or with a group, COAR is a great place to start!